stuerp/foo_quicksearch/README.md

 or

-* Import `foo_quicksearch.fbk2-component` into foobar2000 using "File / Preferences / Components / Install...".
+* Import `foo_quicksearch.fbk2-component` into foobar2000 using the "*File / Preferences / Components / Install...*" menu item.

 ## Developing

-The code builds out-of-the box with Visual Studio 2022.

-### Requirements

 To build the code you need: